playfulFence/esp-crispy-click/README.md

 # esp-crispy-click :crab:
 Example for button initialisation and demonstration of work with them.
- >### **Important** : We updated the builder for Wokwi and example is now available on multiple chips directly on browser (without gitpod)!
+ >### **Important** : We updated the builder for Wokwi and example is now available on multiple chips directly from your browser (without gitpod)!
 Visit the `Corresponding Wokwi project` links under the screenshots below and try it!

 ## Description